portainer/templates/README.md

 {
-  "name": "the name of the environment variable, as supported in the container image (mandatory)", "label": "label for the input in the UI (mandatory)", "default": "pre-defined value for the variable, will not generate an input in the UI (optional)" }
+  "name": "the name of the environment variable, as supported in the container image (mandatory)", "label": "label for the input in the UI (mandatory)", "set": "pre-defined value for the variable, will not generate an input in the UI (optional)" }
 ```